wp-plugins/sexybookmarks/readme.txt

 = 4.0.6.3 =
 * Fixed potential bug for category pages & manual mode
+* Added a topbar with sharing options
-* Added support to manage top bar
+* Added support to manage topbar
+* Optimize for performance
+* Add the tweet button in the like buttons set
+* Fix bugs related to manual mode
+* Fix bugs related to category pages

 = 4.0.6.2 =
 * Fixes to changelog formatting